MOON BAG RUFFLE

 LIMIT: SCALING

-We are continuously enhancing the clean-up operations.
-However, the quantities of plastic collected do not match the needs of our fabric production.
-The amount of PET collected through the clean-up program varies significantly due to seasonality and market demand.
-When the market price for PET is high, fewer bottles end up in the environment, as they are collected earlier.
+We are continuously improving our clean-up operations.
+However, the volumes of collected plastic do not meet the needs of our material production.
+The amount of PET collected in the clean-up program varies significantly due to seasonality and market demand.
+When the market price for PET is high, fewer bottles end up in the environment because they are collected earlier.

 To ensure a steady supply of rPET for yarn spinning and fabric production, we rely on both the clean-up program and the local collection network of our Ocean Bound Plastic certified recycling partner in Surabaya, Java.
-Over the past year, we have seen many PET collectors growing in the clean-up region and Indonesia.
-We see this as a positive development as some plastic types have become valuable and offer an economic opportunity for people with the benefit that less waste stays in the environment.
+Over the past year, we have observed that PET collectors are increasing in the clean-up region and throughout Indonesia.
+We see this as a positive development, as some types of plastic have become valuable and offer an economic opportunity for people, with the benefit that less waste remains in the environment.

-We anticipate that the quantities and share from other collection networks will continue to grow as there is less PET available and competing for it against others does not align with our mission.
-However, we remain committed to scaling up our clean-up operations in Indonesia.
-We believe that assigning economic value to plastic waste is crucial for creating long-term impact, even if we cannot use all of it in our production.
+We expect that the volumes and the share from other collection networks will continue to grow, as less PET is available and the competition for it does not align with our mission.
+Nevertheless, we remain committed to expanding our clean-up operations in Indonesia.
+We believe that for long-term impact, it is crucial to give plastic waste an economic value, even if we cannot use all of it in our production.

 LIMIT: RECYCLING ALL TYPES OF PLASTIC

-At the clean-up program, the communities collect every type of plastic that they can find, regardless of shape, size, or condition, as any plastic waste can harm nature.
+In the clean-up program, the communities collect every type of plastic they can find, regardless of shape, size or condition, as any plastic waste can harm nature.
 However, plastic waste comes in many colors and chemical structures.
-For our Ocean Impact Plastic fabric, we can currently only use PET bottles, which made up 12% of the collected waste in 2023.
-The majority of the collected plastic however consists of low-value plastic, such as multi-layer or compound plastics or heavily degraded or unidentifiable waste.
+For our fabric made of Ocean Impact Plastic, we can currently only use PET bottles, which accounted for 12% of the waste collected in 2023.
+However, the majority of the plastic collected consists of low-quality plastic, such as multi-layer or composite plastics or heavily degraded or unidentifiable waste.

 Currently, GOT BAG Indonesia sends non-recyclable plastics to cement plants, where they replace fossil fuels in energy production.
-Other recyclable plastics, not suitable for our bag production, are either sent to recycling partners or stored in our warehouse until appropriate recycling solutions are found.
-Due to limited recycling technologies and partners locally, it takes time to find the best solution for as many types of plastic as possible.
-We strictly avoid landfill disposal, as they are often poorly managed and prone to leakage in Indonesia.
-Consequently, a significant portion of the collected plastic goes to thermal recovery, as currently, not many types qualify for incorporation into our products.
+Other recyclable plastics that are not suitable for our bag production are either sent to recycling partners or kept in our warehouse until suitable recycling solutions are found.
+Due to limited recycling technologies and local partners, it takes time to find the best solution for as many types of plastic as possible.
+We strictly avoid disposal in landfills, as these are often poorly managed in Indonesia and prone to leakage.
+Consequently, a significant portion of the plastic collected goes into thermal recovery, as not many types can currently be integrated into our products.

-LIMIT: USE OF COLLECTED PLASTIC FROM THE CLEAN-UP PROGRAM FOR PRODUCT MANUFACTURING
+LIMIT: USE OF THE COLLECTED PLASTIC FROM THE CLEAN-UP PROGRAM FOR PRODUCT MANUFACTURING

-The communities of the clean-up program in Indonesia collect all types of plastic materials.
-However, not all types of plastic are suitable for recycling for yarn or components.
-Moreover, only some of the plastics required for our products can be collected through the clean-up program.
-For instance, the material for our luggage hard shells and sunglasses – recycled polycarbonate – is sourced from our recycling partner on the island of Java, as polycarbonate water containers are rarely found in the environment of the collection efforts of the clean-up program.
+The clean-up program communities in Indonesia collect all types of plastic materials.
+However, not all types of plastic are suitable for recycling into yarn or components.
+In addition, only some of the plastics required for our products can be collected through the clean-up program.
+For example, the material for our hard-shell suitcases and sunglasses – recycled polycarbonate – comes from our recycling partner on the island of Java, as polycarbonate water containers are rarely found in the vicinity of the clean-up program's collection activities.

-Additionally, products like backpacks and bags consist of many components beyond the main material, which we cannot produce ourselves but source from supplying partners.
+Furthermore, products such as backpacks and bags consist of many components beyond the main material that we cannot manufacture ourselves, but instead source from supply partners.
 Whenever possible and available, we choose recycled components from the market.

 LIMIT: PET YARN RECYCLING

-Not all PET plastic collected by GOT BAG Indonesia is suitable for yarn production.
+Not every PET collected by GOT BAG Indonesia is suitable for yarn production.
 To spin high-quality yarn from recycled PET, it is necessary to have a well-sorted, homogeneous batch of high-quality PET.
-Bottles that are too degraded by sun and saltwater or contaminated with oil cannot be recycled into yarn.
-We are exploring alternative uses for this material, such as downcycling into roofing tiles.
+Bottles that are too heavily degraded by the sun and salt water or contaminated with oil cannot be recycled into yarn.
+We are researching alternative uses for this material, such as downcycling into roof tiles.

-Additionally, certain colors are sorted out, as we cannot dye dark PET into lighter colors.
-Such materials are sold to recyclers who make other products.
+Additionally, certain colors are sorted out because we cannot dye dark PET into lighter colors.
+Such materials are sold to recyclers who manufacture other products.

 LIMIT: SHARE OF RECYCLED COMPONENTS

-From day one, we have strived to make our products from recycled Ocean Impact Plastic.
-So far we recycle PET.
-However, many components such as buckles, webbings, zippers, mesh, and foams cannot be made from PET.
-Therefore, we use other recycled components from suppliers in the market for these items.
+From the beginning, we have strived to manufacture our products from recycled Ocean Impact Plastic.
+So far, we recycle PET.
+However, many components such as buckles, straps, zippers, mesh and foams cannot be made from PET.
+Therefore, we use other recycled components from suppliers on the market for these items.

-Whenever possible, we source and select recycled materials for our products.
-We use most components from recycled materials, with the majority being post-consumer recycled content.
+Whenever possible, we source and choose recycled materials for our products.
+We use most components from recycled materials, with the majority consisting of recycled post-consumer material.
 However, we have not yet solved the challenge of sourcing foams (PE and PU) and zipper sliders from recycled materials.